mateusdeap/mateusdeap/README.md

 Currently working at OmbuLabs.
 I'm a professional programming enthusiast, a husband for a living, and a pianist when I have the time.

 ## Announcements
 ### OmbuLabs is hiring!
-We are looking for Mid to Senior Rails Engineers and a Senior React Engineer interested in joining a fully remote and collaborative team.
-Learn more at https://www.ombulabs.com/jobs #rails #ruby #remote #react #developer #rubyonrails
+We are looking for Senior Rails Engineers interested in joining a fully remote and collaborative team.
+Learn more at https://www.ombulabs.com/jobs #rails #ruby #remote #developer #rubyonrails

 <!--
 **mateusdeap/mateusdeap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.